What are the Ramsar sites in India? How can you memorize the names of Indian wetlands?Read further to know more.

 - Today, the Ramsar List is the world’s largest network of protected areas.

 - There are currently over 2,300 Ramsar Sites around the world.
-They cover over 2.5 million square kilometres, an area larger than Mexico.
+They cover over 2.5 million square kilometers, an area larger than Mexico.

 - The world’s first Site was the Cobourg Peninsula in Australia, designated in 1974.

-- The largest Sites are Ngiri-Tumba-Maindombe in the Democratic Republic of Congo and Queen Maud Gulf in Canada; these Sites each cover over 60,000 square kilometres.
+- The largest Sites are Ngiri-Tumba-Maindombe in the Democratic Republic of Congo and Queen Maud Gulf in Canada; these Sites each cover over 60,000 square kilometers.

 - The countries with the most Sites are the United Kingdom with 175 and Mexico with 142.